asgood23/STATIONS/inside dreaming suns/Inside Dreaming Suns.md

 (illustration by [perplexing ruins](https://www.perplexingruins.com/))

-I found out about the [Random Adventure Jam](https://itch.io/jam/random-adventure-jam) with about two weeks left for submissions; not enough time (for me, at least) to create an *actual* adventure, but PLENTY of time to create a bunch of short sketches of *potential* adventures, and to enlist some talented Discordians to contribute.
+I found out about the [Random Adventure Jam](https://itch.io/jam/random-adventure-jam) with about two weeks left for submissions; not enough time (for me, at least) to create an *actual* adventure, but PLENTY of time to create a bunch of short sketches of *potential* adventures (think of them as "adventure-design-hooks", and to enlist some talented Discordians to contribute.

 Below are the results of this mini jam-within-a-jam.
 Most of my entries skew on the absurd side, but there are more serious ideas throughout, especially from my friends on Discord.
 Read through for ideas, or play this like a mini-meta-adventure-design-design-adventure:

-1. Get some friends together
+1. Get some friends together (or get yourself together)
 2. Roll a dXXX and go to the corresponding entry
 3. Develop the idea into a full-fledged adventure and get in touch